Corionis/ELS/artifacts/document/ideas.md

 If volmunger.json files exist on both systems it is a conflict.
-The conflict is flagged, logged into a input file for re-rerun purposes, then skipped for that monge run.
+The conflict is flagged, logged into a input file for re-rerun purposes, then skipped for that munge run.

 Because volumes can be quite large there should be a mechanism to feed the conflicts back into another VolMunger run so once